Decatur AL Nursing Home Injury Lawyer

 Did you know a recent report from the U.S. Department of Health and Human Services found that over 90 percent of nursing homes were cited for deficiencies.
 Of those, 17 percent were identified to cause actual harm or immediate jeopardy for residents in their care.
-So it is a good idea to Compare Quality Care nursing package comparison.
 Nursing homes are often understaffed and unable to deliver the kind of care they promise you.
 They often use unqualified personnel to make up for their lack of professional staff.
 When nursing homes use unqualified personnel, this can lead to serious injury and death that did not have to occur.
 If your family member has been injured or died at a nursing home, call 256-534-3435.
 We offer free no obligation consultations.
 We can help.

 Signs of Nursing Home Abuse or Neglect

 You cannot be with your loved one 24 hours a day when they are a resident of a nursing home.
 There are signs you should look for that may indicate neglect or abuse.